YuryKabernik/yurykabernik.github.io/_posts/2025-09-10-polymorphic-http-requests-handling.md

 }
 ```

-The example JSON schema represents an array of requests for sharing documents among different types of audience.
-Objects share an identical structure except for the `audience` property, which varies in its content.
+The example JSON schema represents a request for sharing a document with different types of audience.
+The polymorphism applies to the items within the `audience` array—each item can have a distinct structure according to its type.

 ## On the Backend Side